cpetrich/counterfeit_DS18B20/README.md

 * First byte following undocumented function code 0x8B is \[5\]
 	+ ``0x06``: Sensors **do not work with Parasitic Power**.
 Sensors leave data line floating when powered parasitically \[5\].
 	+ ``0x02``: Sensors do work in parasitic power mode (and report correctly whether they are parasitically powered).
-* It is possible to send arbitrary content for ROM code and for bytes 5, 6, and 7 of the status register after undocumented function codes 0xA3 and 0x66, respectively \[5\].
+* It is possible to send arbitrary content as ROM code and for bytes 5, 6, and 7 of the status register after undocumented function codes 0xA3 and 0x66, respectively \[5\].
+The family code of the device can be changed \[5\].
 * Temperature errors up to 3 °C at 0 °C \[6\].
 Very noisy data \[5\].
 * Polling after function code 0x44 indicates approx. 11 ms (eleven) for conversion regardless of measurement resolution \[5\].
 * Chips **contain a supercap rather than an EEPROM** to hold alarm and configuration settings \[5\].
 I.e., the last temperature measurement and updates to the alarm registers are retained between power cycles that are not too long \[5\].